 “I had many general doubts about myself and [my] qualifications the first few days,” Mendez said, noting that she is still learning how to communicate with her boss and other team members.
 “I'm coming from film [and] media and [it’s] is all about giving more time for less money at entry-level jobs, and making yourself totally dispensable.
 It's hard.”

 The always-on work culture (particularly post-pandemic) can make navigating work expectations and dynamics particularly difficult.
 But disconnecting is a challenge in and of itself for people all around the world.
 Still, in some places, things are slowly changing.
 In 2004, France established that an employee not being available by phone or email outside of work hours was not an act of misconduct.
-In 2017, the country also introduced a law that requires organisations to clearly negotiate terms of communication with prospective employees.
+In 2017, the country also introduced a law that requires organizations to clearly negotiate terms of communication with prospective employees.
 Other countries have proposed similar measures but, for most of the world, this problem is still pervasive.

 Jeune San Juan, a Senior Marketing Manager for Digital and Publicity at a department store chain in the Philippines, told Refinery29 her work’s communication style is stressful.
 “Our operations team has the tendency to raise concerns during weekends and holidays,” San Juan said.
 “I’ve kind of gotten used to replying on weekends.
 I’m not sure if it’s a higher sense of accountability or I just got sucked into this black hole.”